Muhammad XI of Granada: Reign as Sultan

-Muhammad XII was the son of Abu l-Hasan Ali, Sultan of the Emirate of Granada whom he succeeded in 1482, as a result of both court intrigue and unrest amongst the population at large.
+Muhammad XI was the son of Abu l-Hasan Ali, Sultan of the Emirate of Granada whom he succeeded in 1482, as a result of both court intrigue and unrest amongst the population at large.

-Muhammad XII soon sought to gain prestige by invading Castile, but was taken prisoner at Lucena in 1483.
-Muhammad's father was then restored as ruler of Granada, to be replaced in 1485 by his uncle Muhammad XIII, also known as Abdullah ez Zagal.
+Muhammad XI soon sought to gain prestige by invading Castile, but was taken prisoner at Lucena in 1483.
+Muhammad's father was then restored as ruler of Granada, to be replaced in 1485 by his uncle Muhammad XII, also known as Muhammad al-Zaghal.

 Muhammad obtained his freedom and Christian support to recover his throne in 1487, by consenting to hold Granada as a tributary kingdom under the Catholic monarchs.
 He further undertook not to intervene in the Siege of Málaga, in which Málaga was taken by the Christians.

 Following the fall of Málaga and Baza in 1487, Almuñécar, Salobreña and Almería were taken by the Christians the following year.
 By the beginning of 1491, Granada was the only Muslim-governed city in Iberia.

 Surrender of Granada

-In 1491, Muhammad XII was summoned by Isabella I of Castile and Ferdinand II of Aragon to surrender the city of Granada, which was besieged by the Castilians.
+In 1491, Muhammad XI was summoned by Isabella I of Castile and Ferdinand II of Aragon to surrender the city of Granada, which was besieged by the Castilians.
 Eventually, on 2 January 1492, Granada was surrendered.
 The royal procession moved from Santa Fe to a place a little more than a mile from Granada, where Ferdinand took up his position by the banks of the Genil.
 A later account of the capitulation is recorded by Gabriel Rodríguez de Ardila, saying: